award96/top-songs-dashboard/README.md

 Potential Questions to Answer:
 1) How long will a given song stay in the top 100 (only counting first time)?
 And what variables best predict popularity?
 Perhaps a weighting system based on ranks (ex. songs that make the top 10 are given an "elite" designation).
 2) Which songs are more popular, those with fast beats or slow ones?
-How does this vary over time (by decade)?
+How does this vary over time?
 3) Are groups with longer or shorter names generally more popular?
 Determine median length of name and split bands into two groups, long and short names.
-4) (related to 2) What genres are most popular over time, and do the results match what the public perception was for each decade?
+4) (related to 2) What genres are most popular over time, and do the results match what the public perception was?

 ## Automation
 We should be able to utilize AWS to automate the process of updating the dataset and analytics dashboard each day with the new top 100.